 No Impact.
 No, the proposed Project would not result in substantial adverse physical impacts associated with the provision of fire protection services, police protection services, schools, parks, and other public facilities.
 The proposed Project would include construction of an intertie connection between the Inland Feeder and Foothill Pump Station through construction of pipelines, vaults, and surge tanks.
 Operation and maintenance associated with the proposed Project would be similar to existing conditions.
 As discussed in Population and Housing, the proposed Project would not directly or indirectly induce population growth and thus would not increase demand for fire protection services, police protection services, schools, parks, or other public facilities.
-Thus, the proposed Project would not result in a need for new or physically altered fire protection services, police protection services, schools, parks, or other public facilities to maintain acceptable service ratios, response times, or other performance objectives, and no impact would occur.
+Thus, the proposed Project would not result in a need for new or physically altered fire protection services, police protection services, police protection services, and no impact would occur.